jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/006_multi-choice.md

 ---

-## Syntax for Choice type logic writing
+## Syntax for Multi-choice type logic writing

 To write rules to evaluate Multi-choice responses, use the ID of the question you wish to evaluate against, followed by the `in` keyword, and then the ID of the Multi-choice question.